 Laila also played an important role in provincial disaster recovery following the Fort McMurray wildfire, ensuring people were treated fairly and got back home safely.

 Fluently bilingual, Laila holds a Bachelor of Arts degree from University of Alberta’s Campus Saint-Jean.
 Laila and her husband Niall live in Fort McMurray and recently celebrated the birth of their first child.
 Laila is proud to have called Fort McMurray home for her entire life.

-Recently appointed Shadow Minister for Families, Children and Social Development, Laila serves on the House of Commons Standing Committee on the Status of Women.
+Recently appointed Shadow Minister for Addictions, Laila serves on the House of Commons Standing Committee on Health.